ferdv/ferdv.github.io/teaching/CS4400f20/a/08/Assignment08.markdown

 1. If you haven't already, change your evaluator to use environments instead of substitution for local variables.
 Keep a separate environment for globals.

-2. To allow defining anonymous functions, introduce `lambda` to the abstract syntax of the language.
+2. To allow defining anonymous functions, introduce `lambda` to the language.
 A lambda has a *list of arguments* and a body.
 Generalize function calls to allow any expression in the function argument (not just function names).

     ```
     <Expr> := ...